paulpod/neuromanticsdotnet/source/portfolio/index.md

 As the **Lead Designer** I worked on a part of the GREAT campaign website that was intended to handle enquiries about inward investment.
 Unfortunately due to the realities around Brexit, there were few user needs we could actually meet, so the project was cancelled.

 * applying deep user research to personas, segmentation
-* prototyping using toolkits : NodeJS, JQuery, SASS, Git, Heroku, HTML, CSS
+* prototyping using toolkits : NodeJS, SASS, HTML, CSS

 2016 / Fjord + Unilever